rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/gitlab_subgroups_file_read.md

 ## Vulnerable Application

-GitLab version 16.0 contains a directory traversal for arbitrary file read as the `gitlab` user.
+GitLab version 16.0 contains an authenticated directory traversal for arbitrary file read as the `gitlab` user.
 In order to exploit this vulnerability, a user must be able to create a project and groups.
 When exploiting this vulnerability, a group (or subgroup under the group) must be created for each level of the traversal.
 If the depth is 11 for the dir traversal, then a group